swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 #### Create a Personal access token

 === ":simple-github: GitHub"

-    Before beginning, you'll need to create a personal access token.
+    Before continuing, you'll need to create a personal access token.
 Within your Developer Settings, click "Personal access tokens".
 Then, click "Generate new token".